French Regional Park

 By: Paul Kortebein

-Three Rivers partnered with the Autism Society of Minnesota to offer sensory-friendly services and Sensory-friendly Sundays at French Regional Park and Lowry Nature Center.
+Three Rivers partnered with the Autism Society of Minnesota to offer sensory-friendly services and Sensory-friendly Sundays at French Regional Park.

 A three-year turtle study on Medicine Lake has come to a close.
 See what researchers learned.